kietn2610/kietn2610/README.md

-Hello 👋 I am a fourth-year Computer Informational Science student studying at the California University of Long Beach.
-I have always had a passion for the fields of general programming, software engineer, and computer operators. 📫
+Hello 👋 I am a recent graduate at the California University of Long Beach majoring in Computer Science.
+Thank you for checking out my GitHub! 📫